CDCgov/aquascope/docs/user-guide/output.md

 </details>

-[Qualimap](http://qualimap.conesalab.org/) Qualimap examines sequencing alignment data in SAM/BAM files according to the features of the mapped reads and provides an overall view of the data that helps to the detect biases in the sequencing and/or mapping of the data and eases decision-making for further analysis.

 ## [ALIGNMENT/MINIMAP2](#alignment-minimap2)
 This folder contains alignment files generated using Minimap2.
-- **Input**: Trimmed reads from FASTP step.
 - **Output**: Aligned reads in BAM format.

 <details markdown="5">